i4Ds/STIX-GSW/README.md

 ### Step 4: Start development environment ###
 SSW IDL can now be started by executing the startup script, created in *Step 3*.

+## Troubleshooting ##
+### SourceTree keeps asking for your login information and rejects your username/password ###
+Make sure your username and password are actually correct and try again.
+If all looks in order, but the password is still not accepted, try the following:

+1. Open the STIX repository in SourceTree
+1. Go to your STIX repository slider/page
+1. To the upper-right you see the gear symbol labelled "Settings".
+Click on it.
+1. In new dialog window, you should see the repository link in the box labelled "Remote repository paths".
+In our case it should be *https://github.com/i4Ds/STIX-GSW.git*.
+Please double click that entry and add your username between the "//" and "github", followed by an "at" sign, e.g. *https://your-user-name@github.com/i4Ds/STIX-GSW.git*.
+1. Save your changes and try again logging in.
+NB: You can provoke a login by clicking on *Fetch*